NREL/BuildingMOTIF/docs/reference/developer_documentation.md

 We recommend use of the `psycopg2-binary` package for interacting with Postgres for development. *This will be installed automatically as part of installing development dependencies.
 Make sure you use `poetry install --with dev`*.

 **In Production**: To use Postgres as the backend database in a production deployment, we recommend installation of BuildingMOTIF with the `postgres` feature (`pip install BuildingMOTIF[postgres]`).
 This will install the `psycopg2` library  which is [recommended over `psycopg2-binary` for production settings](https://pypi.org/project/psycopg2-binary/).
+If you are using BuildingMOTIF as a dependency in another project, make sure to include the `postgres` feature; for example, to add BuildingMOTIF to a [Poetry-based](https://python-poetry.org) project, use `poetry add BuildingMOTIF[postgres]`.

 ## Continuous Integration